 NOTE: Individuals who have been charged or convicted criminally and not pardoned will be prohibited from proceeding to a clinical or work placement.

-It is required that students have level C CPR and Standard First Aid prior to participating in the Spa Clinic.
-It is the student’s responsibility to renew their CPR certification annually while in the Program and to ensure that the permit status is valid.
+It is required that students have Standard First Aid prior to participating in the Spa Clinic.
+It is the student’s responsibility to ensure that the permit status is valid for the duration of their time in the program.

 Applicants must have an up-to-date immunization record in compliance with the Health Canada Guideline Routine Practices and Additional Precautions for Preventing the Transmission of Infection in Health Care and the Ontario Hospital Association/Ontario Medical Association Communicable Disease Surveillance Protocols for Ontario Hospitals.
 Completion and submission of this record is required prior to clinic placement.
 Please visit Esthetician webpage for a complete list of permit requirements at www.georgiancollege.ca/academics/full-time-programs/esthetician-esth/